+3. REPRESENTATIONS, WARRANTIES AND COVENANTS OF ENRON.

+(a) Enron warrants that it has all necessary power and authority to enter into this Agreement and this Agreement is a legal, valid and binding agreement enforceable against Enron in accordance with its terms.
+Enron intends, by each acceptance of an Execution, to effect a legally binding Transaction between Enron and a Participant.

+(b) Enron agrees that this Agreement and any communications with Broker conducted through the Website will be deemed to be legally binding, to have been made “in writing” and to have been “signed” for all purposes.
+Any electronic or other records of any agreement or communication and of any Execution or Transaction will be deemed to be in “writing,” valid and authentic for all purposes.

-(i) BROKER ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT (i) ENRON MAKES NO WARRANTY WHATSOEVER, EXPRESS OR IMPLIED, TO ANY BROKER, PARTICIPANT OR COUNTERPARTY AS TO THE WEBSITE, THE INFORMATION POSTED THEREON, OR THE RESULTS OF BROKER’S USE OF THE WEBSITE, AND (ii) THE WEBSITE AND ALL INFORMATION THEREON IS PROVIDED BY ENRON ON AN “AS IS” BASIS FOR USE BY BROKER AT BROKER’S SOLE RISK.
+(c) BROKER ACKNOWLEDGES, UNDERSTANDS AND ACCEPTS THAT (i) ENRON MAKES NO WARRANTY WHATSOEVER, EXPRESS OR IMPLIED, TO ANY BROKER, PARTICIPANT OR COUNTERPARTY AS TO THE WEBSITE, THE INFORMATION POSTED THEREON, OR THE RESULTS OF BROKER’S USE OF THE WEBSITE, AND (ii) THE WEBSITE AND ALL INFORMATION THEREON IS PROVIDED BY ENRON ON AN “AS IS” BASIS FOR USE BY BROKER AT BROKER’S SOLE RISK.
 ENRON EXPRESSLY DISCLAIMS ANY IMPLIED WARRANTIES OF USEFULNESS, QUALITY OR FITNESS FOR A PARTICULAR PURPOSE OF THE WEBSITE OR INFORMATION PROVIDED THEREON.

-3. TRANSACTIONS.
+4. TRANSACTIONS.

-(a) Each Execution by Broker through the Website shall be subject to the terms and conditions of this Agreement, the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution and are established by Enron, are posted on the Website and are then in effect, and/or any other written agreements between the parties in respect of the products which are the subject matter of the relevant Execution from time to time.
+(a) Each Execution by Broker through the Website shall be subject to (i) the terms and conditions of this Agreement, (ii) the short descriptions and the long definitions posted on the Website (regardless of whether Broker actually “clicks” on the designated space or views such information) in respect of the products which are the subject matter of the relevant Execution, and/or (iii) any other written agreements between the parties in respect of the products which are the subject matter of the relevant Execution from time to time.
 An Execution, when accepted or confirmed by Enron, shall bind a Participant, as a Counterparty to a Transaction, in accordance with such contracts, agreements, confirmations or course of dealing (each, an “Operative Agreement”) that may exist or occur between Enron and such Participant from time to time.

 (b) An Execution will be initiated by Broker, on behalf and for the account of a Participant, offering to buy from, or sell to, Enron, by “clicking” on the designated spaces on the Website (the “Offer”).
 Neither the Website itself, nor any information posted thereon, is or may be construed as, an offer by Enron to buy or sell any product or commodity.

 (c) Enron may accept or reject the Offer at its sole discretion.
-An Execution shall be deemed to occur at the time that Enron first signifies its acceptance of the Broker’s Offer on the Website server.
+An Execution shall be deemed to occur at the time that Enron first signifies its acceptance of the Broker’s Offer accessible on the Website server.
+In the event Broker cannot access the Website, Broker shall use reasonable efforts to obtain confirmation of acceptance from other available sources, including, but not limited to, the Website’s Support Services Hotline or the authorized Enron trader handling the commodity for which the Offer was submitted.
+Upon verification of acceptance, Broker shall provide confirmation pursuant to clause 4(h) below.

-(d) Each Execution shall bind a Counterparty to a Transaction pursuant to the Operative Agreement between Enron and such Counterparty.
+(d) Each Execution shall bind the Participant, as a Counterparty, to a Transaction pursuant to the Operative Agreement between Enron and such Participant, as a Counterparty.
 The Operative Agreement is not created, modified or otherwise affected by communications by or between Enron and any Participant or Counterparty using the Website.